abogdanova/SwarmGE/README.md

 individual.
 Note that for subtree mutation exactly this number of mutation events will occur, but for integer flip mutation this will only affect the probability of mutation events occurring.

+*__NOTE__ that linear genome mutation operators are not intelligent, i.e. mutation is applied randomly.
+It is therefore possible for linear mutation operators to generate invalid individuals (i.e. individuals who do not terminate mapping).*

 ###Int Flip